hestiacp/hestiacp/docs/docs/reference/cli.md

 v-delete-remote-dns-host example.org
 ```

-This function for deleting the remote dns host from hestia configuration.
+This function for deleting the remote dns host from devcp configuration.

 ## v-delete-remote-dns-record